gluckzhang/k8s-brochure/9-Tools/configfile_generator/README.md

 username depends on which method you use.
 If it's the "create" method then it will be "namespace_name-user" otherwise if it's the "createEx" then in the right namespace the service account is in(you have to , it can be found with
 * kubectl get sa

+## Apply ResourcesQuota yaml over multiple namespace in one line

+* python ConstructAccess limitRes --rlpath filepath namespace1 namespace2 ... namespaceN

+Here "filepath" is the path of the yaml file for restricting resources in the mentioned namespaces.
+Check templates to have a look at "quota-mem-cpu.yaml" as an example of such file.